Last Updated on by

 One of the most common problems you are likely to face is the blade drifting.
 Oftentimes, the blade cuts slightly out of square, and it stays that way throughout the entire resaw.

-Then, you would have to make minor adjustments to the feed angle to correct the drift in the wood.
+Then, you would have to make minor adjustments to the feed angle to correct the drift in the sites.

 High-quality bandsaws, on the other hand, tend to have low blade drifts, making life easier for you to use on a resaw.